maxxiimo/the-front-end-manifesto/visual-design-for-the-nondesigner.md

 - [A Brief Primer on Typeface Selection][Brief Primer]
 - [Mobile Design Typography is Vitally Important ... and Challenging][Mobile typography]

+In a presentation by Tim Brown, the Type Manager for Adobe Typekit, he quotes Jason Santa Maria as saying:

+> Write down a general description of the qualities of the message you are trying to convey, and then look for typefaces that embody those qualities.

+\- "[More Perfect Typography][Perfect Typography]" Presentation

+...and states that now, this is how he always starts a project.
+He then goes on to describe that he starts with body text, which gives tone for a piece, then moves on to markers like headers, that give it personality and character.
+Food for thought.

+Speaking of Jason Santa Maria, in a presentation called [On Web Typography][] he spoke about picking typefaces.
+Besides being a master on the subject, his recommendations (starting at 31:45) were excellent.
+You can find them in [Appendix 9][].

 ### Size

 Now that we have selected a font family, we need to set a base font size.
 Choosing font size is actually an important decision.
 At the very basic level you will choose between a measurement types such as px's vs. em's vs. % vs. pt's vs rem's, and from a more complex perspective you need to consider that your choice might also be the measurement from which your entire site is responsive to, and in our case it is.

 Quite frankly to me it seemed like a whole heck of a lot of thinking and research that I would love to spare you from, so I'm just going to give you a very opinionated basis to start from.
-At the same time I will also provide you with the source of my thinking in "[A Brief History of Web Font Sizes][Appendix 9]" found in the appendices.
+At the same time I will also provide you with the source of my thinking in "[A Brief History of Web Font Sizes][Appendix 10]" found in the appendices.

 In Chapter 2 we implemented [Normalize.css][].
 If you look at our [implementation][] you will notice that we reset our base font size to 100%: